selenkaradeli/MoodWeatherMusic-Insights/README.md

 - Use visualization techniques like scatter plots, bar charts, and correlation heatmaps to identify trends and relationships.

 ### **4. Insights and Findings**
-- Analyze how weather conditions (e.g., sunny, rainy) correlate with mood and music preferences.
+- Investigate the relationship between mood and musical preferences and the weather (such as sunny or rainy).

 ## **Technologies to Be Used**